Sorry, Not Interested: 10 Tips for Rejecting Someone Nicely

 If you’re going to drag it out, you’ll likely end up with a lot of uncomfortable silence.
 The conversation doesn’t need to last long, and the more you talk, the more of a hole you’ll dig yourself into.
 You might even talk your way into a pity date, which isn’t a good thing for either of you.

 Along these lines, if you know for sure you need to reject someone, don’t wait days to make it happen.
-Do it as soon as possible, make it quick, and while it might not feel good, they may appreciate you letting them know (rather than lead them on).
+Do it as soon as possible, make it quick, and while it might not feel good, they may appreciate you letting them know (rather than leading them on).

 6. Don’t Mention Physical Traits